karthikramesh55/database-recovery-with-docker-volume/README.md

 # Database Recovery with Docker Volume

 A kata demonstrating how Docker volumes persist data even when containers are stopped and removed.
-This kata uses a PostgreSQL database to show that data stored in a Docker volume remains accessible after creating new containers.
+This kata uses a PostgreSQL alpine database instance as a container to investigate as to whether data stored in a Docker volume remains accessible after removing the container that was attached to the volume, and creating a new container.
+The docker-compose YAML configures the PostgreSQL alpine database service container instantiation + exposure of source port onto the target port + volume attachment

 ## Quick Start